 "One third of the deep state are pedophiles, to get at that high level that they get at they have all kind of initiation rituals that a lot of people that wouldn't believe are possible but it's how they control you," Cernovich said.

 "What they do, if you want to be at the highest level—the highest power level—they make the new members molest children and record it.
 That accomplishes two things, one it gives them blackmail material on everybody for the rest of their lives but, even bigger, they know that if you harm a child, then you will do anything for them.

-Which brings us to Infowars founder (and apparently semi-regular Trump advisor), Alex Jones, who posted a doozy of a video entitled "Milo Is A Victim of Sexual Abuse, Does Not Promote Pedophilia" last night.
-The video is mostly him yelling in the dark about Yiannopoulos; yet it is still, somehow, the most sane defense of the bunch.
+Which brings us to Infowars founder (and apparently semi-regular Trump advisor) Alex Jones, who posted a doozy of a video, entitled "Milo Is A Victim Of Sexual Abuse, Does Not Promote Pedophilia," last night.
+The video is mostly him yelling in the dark about Yiannopoulos, yet is, somehow, the most sane defence of the bunch.